Who8MyLunch/Jupyter_Canvas_Widget/README.md

 - Size stuff gets even more complicated once I start allowing for zooming.
 Is that something to handle via CSS?
 Via Canvas size?

+- Default option will be to set display size (CSS pixels) equal to image's 2D array size
+- On the Python side I'll have two properties: width and height that will map to widget's displayed size.
+- I'm also considering a zoom scale factor.
+What about an option to lock the aspect ratio?
+Nope, that's getting too complicated.

+- On the JavaScript end the canvas will be sized to exactly match the 2D image array size
+- The displayed size will be managed by manipulating CSS style width and height
+- The above is the simplest to implement right now.
+It will always be possible to make things more complicated in the future, like when (if?)
+I ever get to working with the Canvas transform functions.

+**mouse click/motion events:**
+- Handling mouse event will require mapping from display mouse coordinates back to image pixel coordinates.
+That should not be a problem.
+- I'll need to setup a dict for sending event information to the backend.
+See my video widget project for an example, including working with user callback functions.

 **image transforms:**
 - Canvas also supports arbitrary affine transforms applied to image.
 This could be useful to handle zooming or rotations.
 Once I go this far I would need to separate the window size from the